 Many will still dispute the idea that Britain has greatly angered God, claiming that Britain remains essentially a Christian nation, with a strong Christian witness trying to do God’s Will e.g. Britain’s new laws minimise discrimination and Britain helps poor nations with overseas aid.
 But suppose they are wrong and Britain really has angered God over recent years by deliberately going against biblical injunctions?
 What might happen?

-In Deut 28 we read how God would deal with the nation Israel if they were disobedient to Him; a catalogue of disasters would be inflicted upon Israel until they were destroyed.
-It is reasonable to suppose that many of the disasters (curses) detailed in Deut 28 could well be applied in some form (maybe as warnings) to present-day rebellious nations like Britain.
-For instance, based upon Deut 28, Britain might expect to experience problems similar to the following:
+In Deuteronomy 28 we read how God would deal with the nation Israel if they were disobedient to Him; a catalogue of disasters would be inflicted upon Israel until they were destroyed.
+It is reasonable to suppose that many of the disasters (curses) detailed in Deuteronomy 28 could well be applied in some form (maybe as warnings) to present-day rebellious nations like Britain.
+For instance, based upon Deuteronomy 28, Britain might expect to experience problems similar to the following:

-A discussion on whether Britain is currently experiencing similar judgements can be found at Britain in Danger.
+A detailed discussion on whether Britain is currently experiencing similar judgements can be found at Britain in Danger (pdf download).

-For those who feel Britain is in danger of God's judgment (or is even now experiencing God's warnings) there is hope.
-Recall God's promise to secular (gentile or heathen) nations:
+For those who see Britain under judgement right now there is still hope.
+Recall God’s promise to secular (gentile or heathen) nations:

 It is clear from this verse that avoidance of national disaster and the healing of a nation is possible.
 So there is hope for Britain and there are signs of Christians waking up and getting onto the streets with Christ’s love.
 Some churches are growing and some Christian organisations are standing in the breach and campaigning against bad law and godless activity in Britain (Christian Concern , Barnabas Fund , Christian Voice , Care , Evangelical Alliance and others).
 Britain needs Christians to be salt and light in society, as in the days of Knox, Wesley, Wilberforce and Mary Whitehouse.

-The prophecy about Britain at the top of this page should stimulate the church to intercede!
+The prophecy about Britain at the top of this article should stimulate the church to intercede!